Frequently Asked Questions

 • An initial assessment to understand your current health, capabilities and physical status

-• Assessment of your exercise history
+• Thorough understanding of your medical and exercise history

 If there is necessary information that is required to be passed on between health professionals working towards your treatment, then with your permission we will be in contact to discuss the best treatment pathway for you.
 If referred by your doctor, we will provide a written report detailing the findings of your initial assessment and treatment plan.